 When an individual is considering weight loss surgery, they may have a number of concerns about the procedure.
 Will the surgery meet their personal weight loss goals?
 How will it affect their overall aesthetic appearance?
 Which type of bariatric surgery will help achieve the maximum weight loss?

-During the weight loss surgery consultation, the surgeon can make use of before and after photographs to give a clear visual idea to the patient.
+During the weight loss surgery consultation, the surgeon can make use of gastric sleeve before and after photographs to give a clear visual idea to the patient.
 After reviewing these photos, the patient is in a better position to make a decision.

 Most satisfying results in bariatric surgery are achieved where the patient knows clearly what the procedure can or cannot do for them.